Earthbound Wedding Officiants

 We will not refund deposits; however, we will transfer the deposit to a new wedding date if given at least 90 days notice and have the availability.
 We request half of the payment of the wedding in the event of a cancellation if less than 30 days notice for the work that we have done and because we have usually have turned away other business to save your date.
-We stand behind our work, and would be willing to discuss any dissatisfaction or hardship.

 Do you have a back up officiant?